Tales of the Reaching Moon

 Tales of the Reaching Moon (also known as ToTRM) was a British fanzine dedicated to the fantasy world of Glorantha and producing material for fantasy role-playing games.

 Publication history

 When UK fanzine Pavic Tales, the first notable Glorantha fanzine, ended after issue #9 (Spring 1989), Tales of the Reaching Moon (20 issues, 1989-2002) from British fan organization Reaching Moon Megacorp was the next major fanzine for Glorantha.
-Reaching Moon Megacorp closed with the publication of Tales of the Reaching Moon #20 (2002).
+Reaching Moon Megacorp closed by publishing Tales of the Reaching Moon #20 (2002).

 The editor, David Hall, published 20 issues from 1989 to 2002 (2/yr until 1994, then annually).
 The magazine was originally published with a monochrome cover but had a full colour cover from issue 12 onwards.
 Most of the later issues had a central theme fleshed out through a variety of related articles by different authors.
 A list of issues with themes is given below: